Dark Lepton Superfluid in Proto-Neutron Stars: Conclusion

 \section{Conclusion}

-Our main conclusion is that if lepton number scalars that couple to neutrinos exist in nature they will condense to form a superfluid in the PNS.
-For the conditions realized inside the PNS, condensation is favored for an interesting range of masses and couplings, and is likely to persist for several seconds during which lepton number remains trapped.
+Our main conclusion is that if lepton number scalars that couple to neutrinos exist in nature they will condense to form a superfluid in PNS.
+For the conditions realized inside PNS, condensation is favored for an interesting range of masses and couplings, and is likely to persist for several seconds during which lepton number remains trapped.
 We find that condensation dramatically alters the composition and transport properties of hot and dense PNS matter.

-This first study of lepton number superfluidity in PNSs suggests that the thermodynamic and transport properties of matter are dramatically altered.
-The large spatial extent of the condensate, and shortened neutrino mean free paths in the condensed phase suggest that the energy spectrum and the luminosity of neutrinos will be affected, especially at early times.
+This first study of lepton number superfluidity in hot and dense matter suggests that the thermodynamic and transport properties are dramatically altered.
+The large spatial extent of the condensate, and shortened neutrino mean free paths in the condensed phase suggest that the energy spectrum and the luminosity of neutrinos could be affected, especially at early times.
 However, identifying unique observable signatures in the neutrino signal will require self-consistent PNS simulations that include lepton number scalars.
 Such studies could address how neutrino data from SN1987a, and future galactic supernovae can help either discover or constrain a dark lepton sector.
+We also note that the condensation of lepton number scalars could occur in binary neutron star mergers as well where similar astrophysical conditions are realized.

-Finally, we note that the model employed here neglected the diagonal and off-diagonal couplings of the $\phi$ to $\mu$ and $\tau$ neutrinos.
+Our analysis in this article neglected the diagonal and off-diagonal couplings of the scalar $\phi$ to $\mu$ and $\tau$ neutrinos.
 Their inclusions could be interesting as it provides additional degrees to accommodate lepton number.
-It could have an impact during the infall phase of core-collapse \cite{Fuller:1988ega} and the PNS evolution studied here.
-These issues are being investigated and will be reported in future work.
+It could have an impact during the infall phase of core-collapse~\cite{Fuller:1988ega} and the PNS evolution studied here.
+These issues are being investigated and will be reported in future works.

+Finally, we note that dark superfluid of other forms could have interesting implications in different astrophysical settings.
+For instance, an additional dark superfluid component is used to revive Modified Newtonian Dynamics in explaining the dark matter in galaxies and clusters of galaxies ~\cite{Berezhiani:2015bqa,Berezhiani:2015pia}.
+Recently, it is also hypothesized that a dark chiral condensate in the center of galaxies may resolve the ``core-cusp'' problem~\cite{Alexander:2019qsh,Alexander:2020wpm}.